These men are currently in formation with the Oblates of the Virgin Mary in the United States. Scroll down for more information on each seminarian.

 “The world offers you comfort; you were not made for comfort, but for greatness.”
 Pope Benedict XVI

+Br.
 Brenden hails from Hemet, CA, and has one older brother.
 He went to Saint Mary’s College of California where he earned his B.A. double major in Theology and Philosophy.
-Later, Brenden worked as a Writing Center tutor at the College of Southern Nevada in Las Vegas.
-Feeling called to the religious life, Brenden was introduced to the Oblates through St. Clement Shrine in Boston and this website (omvusa.org).
-He entered in September of 2015 and is in his novitiate year.
+Later, Br.
+Brenden worked as a Writing Center tutor at the College of Southern Nevada in Las Vegas.
+Feeling called to the religious life, Br.
+Brenden was introduced to the Oblates through St. Clement Shrine in Boston and this website (omvusa.org).
+He entered in September of 2015 and professed his first vows on August 5, 2017.

 “I would maintain that thanks are the highest form of thought, and that gratitude is happiness doubled by wonder.”
 G.K.
 Chesterton

+Br.
 Leland hails from Pittsburgh and has one younger sister.
 He studied at Carnegie Mellon University where he received his B.S. in Computer Science and his M.S. in Robotics.
 Working as a software engineer in Pittsburgh, he first heard of the Oblates from reading the books of Fr.
 Timothy Gallagher, OMV.
-Leland began his novitiate year with us in August of 2016.
+Br.
+Leland professed his first vows on August 5, 2017.

 “Do not be afraid.
 Open wide the doors for Christ.”
 St. John Paul II

+Br.
 Jonas is the youngest of three children and comes to us from Queens in New York City.
 He earned his B.S. in Journalism and Technical Writing from NYU Polytechnic School of Engineering and worked for twelve years as a copy editor and page designer at various newspapers across the country.
 He first learned about the Oblates from watching the appearances of Fr.
 Timothy Gallagher, OMV on TV and was recommended to the Oblates by his spiritual director.
-Jonas began his first year of postulancy at Our Lady of Grace Seminary in September 2014 and is now in his novitiate year.
+Br.
+Jonas began his first year of postulancy at Our Lady of Grace Seminary in September 2014 and professed his first vows on August 5, 2017.

 “In this world there is tribulation, but be of good cheer, for I have conquered the world” John 16:34b